bacinger/muninn/README.md

 ## Instalation

+## Front-end

-Just put these two files with your web application, and add the following two lines at the end of your `index.html` file:
+Just place the `muninn.js` file somewhere within your web application, and add the following two lines at the end of your `index.html` file:
 ```
 <script type="text/javascript" src="path_to/muninn.js"></script>
 <noscript><img src="https://url.to.your.lambda.com/api" alt=""></noscript>
 ```

+### Back-end

+On the "back-end", you need to setup AWS API and use `index.js` to create Lambda function.